microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="2"><b>Activity 2</a>: Basic HA in Azure SQL Database</b></p>

 In this activity, you'll get to see how the General purpose tier of Azure SQL Database behaves similarly to a Failover Cluster Instance on-prem.
-The difference is that on-prem, this can be time-consuming or tricky to set up, but with Azure SQL, you get it out of the box.
+The main difference is that on-prem, this can be time-consuming or tricky to set up, but with Azure SQL, you get it out of the box.

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>